strncat/strncat.github.io/_posts/2019-06-17-data-structures.markdown

 mathjax: true
 ---
 <b>1 You want to hash 2D grid positions</b><br>
-Maybe you want to stick with positions as std pairs (x, y).
-Now you want to hash them but map requires your own custom hash functions.
+Maybe you want to model positions as std pairs (x, y).
+Now you want to hash them but map requires your own custom hash function.
 Whatever, we can make one.
 Here is an example.
 {% highlight c++ %}
 // figuring out the total cells in the path typedef std::pair<int, int> position;